rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 #### To create partitions

-1. You will use the `fdisk` program to create a new partition. fdisk runs interactively, and so you'll be presented with a bunch of question and answer style prompts to complete certain tasks.
+1. You will create a new partition using the `fdisk` program. `fdisk` runs interactively, so you'll have many question-and-answer style prompts to complete specific tasks.

     Start by passing the name of the loop block device as an argument to the `fdisk`.
 Type: